carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 nccl                           1.3.5      cuda10.0_0  pkgs/main
 nccl                           1.3.5       cuda9.0_0  pkgs/main
 nccl                           1.3.5       cuda9.2_0  pkgs/main
+nccl                         2.8.3.1      h91b26fc_0  pkgs/main
+nccl                         2.8.3.1      hcaf9a05_0  pkgs/main
+nccl                         2.8.3.1      heaad284_0  pkgs/main
 ~~~
 {: .language-bash}

 Not to worry: Conda Forge to the rescue!
 [Conda Forge](https://conda-forge.org/) is a
 community-led collection of recipes, build infrastructure and distributions for the Conda package
 manager.
 I always check the `conda-forge` channel when I can’t find something I need available on
 the default channels.

 > ## Which version of NCCL are available via Conda Forge?
 >
 > Find out which versions of the NVIDIA Collective Communications Library (NCCL) are available via
 > Conda Forge?
 >
 > > ## Solution
 > >
 > > Use the `conda search` command with the `--channel conda-forge` option.
 > >
 > > ~~~
 > > $ conda search --channel conda-forge nccl
 > >
 > > Loading channels: done
-> >
 > > # Name                       Version           Build  Channel
 > > nccl                           1.3.5      cuda10.0_0  pkgs/main
 > > nccl                           1.3.5       cuda9.0_0  pkgs/main